 - Formation of the Student Round-Table on Confronting Racism at UNBC

-- Development of UNBC’s inaugural Office of Equity Affairs
+- Development of the inaugural UNBC Office of Equity Affairs

 - Launching of the Vice Provost Indigenous Initiatives position